DioDread/CSS-HTML-training/task1/description.md

 ## Description

 Create simple web document.
-Which include text and images which is placed within 3 provided markups.
+Which include text and images which is placed within 3 provided mockups.
+Mockups not a final design, you must not reproduce it completely.
+So just follow page structure from mockup and choose colors, backgrounds and fonts whatever you want.
+But not overdo.

 __1st page__, represents famous concept - 'Landing page' combine textual and graphic information.
 Available for scrolling.
 Contains few logically complete parts separate at blocks.